sirwilliamwallace/cat_facts/README.md

-## this is a simple, cute web app that shows facts about cats :D
+#Made this rubbish thing when i was still learning so whatever

-# i used https://alexwohlbruck.github.io/cat-facts api for this
+##i used https://alexwohlbruck.github.io/cat-facts api for this  which is  unavailable RN i think check foryour self